-Quite possibly the most delicious French lemon tart recipe you’ll ever meet!
+Quite possibly the most delicious French lemon tart recipe you’ll ever taste!
 Created by 3 Michelin Star chef Gérald Passedat for his gorgeous cook book Flavors from the French Mediterranean.
-Naturally, being in the south of France, Chef Passedat likes to use lemons from Menton in the south of France for “Tarte aux citrons de Menton” but any lemons will do…
+Naturally, being in the south of France, Chef Passedat likes to use lemons from Menton in the French Riviera for “Tarte aux citrons de Menton” but any lemons will do…

 Serves 4 | Preparation time: 40 minutes | Resting time: 3 hours | Cooking time: 20 minutes

 Generous 1 ¼ sticks (5 ¼ oz./150 g) butter, diced

 2 ½ cups (9 oz./250 g) all-purpose flour

 ¾ cup (3 1/3 oz./95 g) confectioners’ sugar

 2 1/3 cups (15 ½ oz./ 440 g) superfine sugar

 3 sticks (12 oz./340 g) butter, softened